Mellon College of Science

 Applying Your Education Through Research

 An important feature of education in MCS is the opportunity for undergraduate research experience.
 This experience may be arranged as a course taken for credit or occasionally as a part-time job.
-Our web site (www.cmu.edu/mcs/) offers a range of useful information including links to faculty research areas, links to undergraduate research programs at other institutions, and ideas on how to get involved.
+Our website offers a range of useful information including links to faculty research areas, links to undergraduate research programs at other institutions, and ideas on how to get involved.
 Because of the strong research base of MCS, undergraduate research positions offer an exciting opportunity to apply your theoretical training to participate in the discovery of new knowledge.

 Students can earn MCS Research Honors for significant research accomplishments; see the policy outlined below for the requirements.

-Mellon College of Science Research
+Mellon College of Science Research Honors

 Undergraduates in the Mellon College of Science will be awarded MCS College Honors at the completion of their degree if they have met one of these requirements: